everfu/solitude.js.org/docs/feature/tools.md

 ---
-title: 在线工具
+title: Online Tools
-description: 添加在线工具页面
+description: Add online tools page
 ---

-# 在线工具
+# Online Tools

-在线工具页面和友情链接页面数据文件结构相同。
+The data structure for the online tools page is the same as the data structure for the "tlink" page.

-`tlink.yml` 数据文件。
+Use the `tlink.yml` data file.

-tlink 页面只需将 `type` 字段设置为 `tlink` 即可。
+For the tlink page, simply set the `type` field to `tlink`.